dylen400mh/rock-paper-scissors/README.md

 Rock beats Scissors, Scissors beats Paper, and Paper beats Rock.

-In this program you play 5 rounds of rock-paper-scissors against the computer; if you have the highest score after the five rounds, you win!
+In this program you play multiple rounds of rock-paper-scissors against the computer, and whoever achieves 5 points first wins!